4pplet/cyber60/README.md

 ## MX Revisions:
 - A1 - initial revision/prototype
-- A2 (prerelease) - flipped PMOS-transistor, error in design.
+- A2 (prerelease) - flipped PMOS-transistor error in Rev A1.
 Added pulldown on enable to battery voltage measurement circuit, so it does not have to be disabled in code, only enabled.
 Minor silkscreen changes.
 - B1 (prerelease) - Adding underglow, buzzer and rotary support.
 Simplifying voltage measurement circuit (tiny bit more leak current).
 Changing matrix to duplex.

 # ALPS-version